-Our textbook is Sipser's Introduction to the Theory of Computation, Second Edition (published in 2005), which is also available as a searchable PDF here.
-(While the downloadable PDF version of the book is convenient, please respect copyright laws and also purchase a properly licensed copy.)
+Our textbook is Sipser's Introduction to the Theory of Computation, Second Edition (published in 2005).
+(The Third Edition of this book recently came out, but it is similar and much more expensive than the Second Edition, so we will use the Second Edition instead.)
+For your convenience, a searchable PDF version of the textbook is available (but please respect copyright laws and also purchase a copy).

-Please read the very useful handout, which lists the definitions of most of the important concepts that we will cover in this class.
-Please refer to this handout throughout the course.
+Please read the very useful summary, which lists the definitions of most of the important concepts that we will cover in this class.
+Please refer to this summary throughout the course.

-Here are some fun articles that you should read, covering numerous fascinating topics in theory, algorithms, exotic computation models, possible CS technology futures.
-These essays will introduce you to many new ideas and will help expand your mind, your thinking processes, and your problem-solving skills.
-You can read these essays at leisure over the course of the semester (say two to three articles per week - they are pretty short), but please finish reading all of these essays by the end of the semester.
+Here are some fun articles and videos that you should read / watch, covering numerous fascinating topics in algorithms, theory, exotic computation models, technology, and possible technology futures.
+These essays and videos will introduce you to many new ideas and will help expand your mind, your thinking processes, and your problem-solving skills.

-Remember: while I can *introduce* you to lots of cool ideas, it is then up to you to do the remaining "heavy lifting" yourself - i.e., following up on class discussions by reading up on these topics in greater detail, going to other sources, solving lots of problems, working in groups, etc. (Classroom time is relatively short, and as researchers and scientists, a lot of of your individual learning needs to occur outside of the classroom.)
+Remember: while I can *introduce* you to lots of cool ideas, it is then up to you to do the remaining "heavy lifting" yourself - i.e., following up on class discussions by reading up on these topics in greater detail, going to other sources, solving lots of problems, working in groups, meeiting with the TAs often, etc. (Classroom time is relatively short, and as researchers and scientists, a lot of of your individual learning needs to occur outside of the classroom.)

 I hope that you enjoy the above materials and resources as much as I do!

 Finally, please start working on the problem sets and please work in study groups on these problems.
 Keep in mind that many of the midterm and final exam questions will come almost verbatim from these problem sets!
 We observed over the years that people who regularly meet with TAs and consistently attend the weekly problem-solving sessions tend to earn a better grade in this course (by over a full letter-grade) compared with people who do not do these things consistently.